Frequently Asked Questions

 What will the Debt Management Program (DMP) do to my credit?

 Simply talking to one of our counselors will not impact your credit.
 We start with a budgeting session.
 More than two-thirds of the clients who talk to our counselors do not use a Debt Management Program (DMP) to make ongoing payments to their creditors.
 We help them explore a variety of options, and for most clients, the DMP is not the best tool to address their concerns.
 Note that the use of a DMP will not, by itself, impact your credit score.
-Liz Pulliam Weston, who writes a column for MSN Money, addressed this in an online article.
-Going on a DMP is not looked at as a negative action, so FICO credit scoring company does not take points off of your credit score for that.
 Also, as you pay your debt down on the DMP, you will find that your credit score will go up!

 Does CCOA report late pays to the credit bureaus?